chrisbroski/sketchpad-calculator/research.md

 ####Custom Precision Rounding

-This is another thing that is significantly different than most other calculation software.
 I was hoping to avoid having to deal with it but it became necessary very quickly.
 Division can easily produce a large amount of digits after the decimal that are nonsensical and hurt readability.
 Also, with JavaScript converting numbers to floating-point you can get some unexpected results.
 (Try adding 0.1 and 0.2 in your Chrome console.)
 It is also a pet peeve of mine that nobody (apart from chemists it seems) understands how to use significant figures to determine the proper precision of a final result.
 I'd like to say I solved this, but I can't say that, because I didn't.
-So instead, in the spirit of experimentation, I implemented a bunch of solutions.
-My favorite one (labelled "proper") keeps track of the number with the least amount of significant figures in the active calculation and then rounds to that precision.
-As much as it is "proper", it is awkward to work with.
-All results are forced to exponential notation and god forbid if you include a single-digit operand that dumps the precision down to 1.
-I included some fixed amounts of precision (2 through 14) that seems to work OK.
-Calculators have their own weird formatting rules that round indiscriminate of significant figures.
-I threw together something that works like that and labelled it "vulgar."
-I reluctantly admit that it gives the most intuitive results.
-At least I got to name it something derogatory, so that makes me feel a little better.
+I did explore it with a drop-down that rounds in differen ways.

 ###My Completed Wireframe